 - 3400211173 (IFP)

 The indicative course fees shown in Course Search apply to international students for the relevant year only.
 They are based on a standard study load per year.
 However, please note that fees are assessed according to a student's study load in each semester, and variation to study load will result in an adjustment to tuition fees.
 All fees are subject to annual review and may be adjusted.

 International students in Australia who hold student visas are required to study full-time and on campus.
 Courses that are taught entirely online are only available to international students studying outside Australia or those in Australia who are not on a student visa.
 Online courses are not available to international students in Australia who hold a student visa.

 I completed a placement at Ringwood Magistrates Court where I shared an office with a Magistrate and observed and discussed many cases.
 This expanded my practical skills and led to other volunteer positions, including one at Legal Aid.

-Bachelor of Laws/Bachelor of Communication and Media
+Bachelor of Laws/Bachelor of Media and Communication

 At Swinburne scholarships are about providing opportunity, promoting equity and recognising excellence and achievement.
 Scholarships are available for both commencing and current students.